 How often are you putting your top strengths forward?

-5. How does this change you think about your job search?
+5. How does this change the way in which you think about your job search?